 Become lifelong disciples of Jesus Christ, who make and keep covenants, who love God and others, and who are able, willing, and committed to gather Israel on both sides of the veil.

 Strengthen their ability to find answers, resolve doubts, respond with faith, and give reason for the hope within them in whatever challenges they may face.

-Religious Education offers two programs leading to a master's degree: Master of Arts Religious Education designed for individuals recommended by Seminaries and Institutes and Master of Arts Chaplaincy for military chaplaincy candidates.
+Religious Education offers two programs leading to a master's degree: Master of Arts Religious Education designed for individuals recommended by Seminaries and Institutes and Master of Arts Chaplaincy for military, hospital, and prison chaplain candidates.